Is there an age limit to apply for the Wholetime firefighter recruitment process?

 No, as part of this recruitment process we are only recruiting to firefighter vacancies.
 However, if you successfully gain a firefighter role with DWFRS you will be able to apply to future internal promotion processes.

-Why are you encouraging applications from women and people from BAME backgrounds?
+Why do you encourage applications from women and people from BAME backgrounds?

 Dorset & Wiltshire Fire and Rescue Service is an equal opportunities employer and we are committed to putting equality, diversity and inclusion at the heart of everything we do.